-The distribution of the length of drives on the "measured" driving holes on the European and PGA Tours in 2003 and 2017 are presented in Figure 8 and Figure 9 respectively.
-These data from both tours during both seasons show very similar, normal distributions.
+The distribution of the length of drives on the "measured" driving holes on the European and PGA Tours in 2003 and 2020 are presented in Figure 8 and Figure 9 respectively.
+These data from both tours during the 2003 season show very similar, normal distributions.
+There appears to be a slight difference between the distributions in 2021, with the European Tour demonstrating a broader distribution of drives than the PGA TOUR.